vtex/styleguide/react/components/Box/README.md

-### Overview
-A simple container for organizing stuff of any sizes or hierarchies.
+#### A simple container for organizing stuff of any sizes or hierarchies.

 ### Related components
 For small areas that are interactive consider using a <a href="#card">Card</a>.